astral-sh/uv/README.md

   uv will require that all dependencies have a hash specified in the requirements file.
 - `UV_CONSTRAINT`: Equivalent to the `--constraint` command-line argument.
 If set, uv will use this file as the constraints file.
 Uses space-separated list of files.
+- `UV_LINK_MODE`: Equivalent to the `--link-mode` command-line argument.
+If set, uv will use this as a link mode.

 In each case, the corresponding command-line argument takes precedence over an environment variable.